 School Board and Board of Supervisors Joint Policy

 The Fairfax County Board of Supervisors and School Board adopted a joint social and racial equity policy called One Fairfax.
-The School Board adopted the One Fairfax policy at its meeting on Nov.
-20, 2017.
-The Board of Supervisors adopted One Fairfax at its meeting on Nov.
-21.
+The School Board adopted the One Fairfax Policy at their meeting on November 20, 2017.
+The Board of Supervisors adopted the policy at their meeting on November 21, 2017.

 “Fairness is our shared value as Americans, and every child should have an equitable chance to succeed if they work hard,”said Fairfax County Board of Supervisors Chairman Sharon Bulova.
 “Not only does One Fairfax recognize that our commitment to equity is the right thing to do—but it also recognizes that equity is an economic imperative to help every resident thrive.”

 “The foundation for a successful community is a school system where all students have access to an excellent education—no matter where they live, where they come from or what challenges they may face each day,” said Fairfax County School Board Chair Janie Strauss.
 “The One Fairfax resolution and policy renew our promise to focus on each child by name and by need and to continue to develop a workforce that reflects the growing diversity of our student population."